farazyarkhan/Data-Analysis-Portfolio/Python/ReadMe.txt

-My name is Faraz Yar Khan and this is my portfolio.
+My name is Faraz Yar Khan and these are my portfolio projects for python.